Government releases incentive packages to partners in Tourism Industry - Minister

-Government has released various packages to partners in the Tourism industry and workers in other businesses as part of measures to cushion them against the COVID-19 pandemic.
+The Government has released various packages to partners in the Tourism industry and workers in other businesses as part of measures to cushion them against the hazardous effects of the COVID-19 pandemic.

-The package, which is expected to assist businesses to bounce back, includes a GHc60 million Stimulus Package to individual businesses and a GHc50 million-facility to support the Media and Creative Arts industry.
+The package, which is expected to assist businesses to bounce back, include a GHc60 million Stimulus Package to individual businesses and GHc 50 million-facility to support the Media and Creative Arts industry.

 The Minister for Tourism and Creative Arts, Mrs Barbara Oteng-Gyesi announced the relief package at a grand durbar to climax this year's United Nations World Tourism Day (UNWTD) celebrations and exhibition at Takoradi in the Western Region.